 You can also order it if you develop a goiter, a condition that occurs when the thyroid gland enlarges.

-In general, you will be asked to stop eating and drinking several hours before the test, usually during the night.
+You will be asked to stop eating and drinking several hours before the test, usually during the night.

 Do not stop any medication without the consent of your doctor.